manassaloi/manassaloi.github.io/_posts/2016-05-11-catalyst-chandramouli.markdown

 Among the poorest career decisions I have seen people make is the decision to quit as a consequence of the decision to join.

+Before quitting. it would be worthwhile to ask yourself these questions:- “What is good and bad with my current company?” and “What is good or bad with the company I propose to join?”
+Most of the times people do not look at all the four quadrants before coming to a decision.
 When people first make the decision to quit and then find the reasons to justify and rationalize it, what tends to happen is that they actually see only two quadrants properly.
 Those two quadrants are ‘My current organization—What is bad’ and ‘My future organization—What can be good’

 Please make sure you evaluate the new opportunity based on how effective it will be in building the experience algorithm, how likely it is to provide you major learning cycles and how likely you are to get good bosses there who would build your foundation and drive your learning.
 These are more important aspects in evaluating the ‘join’ decision than pay, designation and career prospects